Alan Smolinisky

 Smolinisky began his career in commercial real estate in the late 1990s while attending the University of Southern California.
 Smolinisky partnered with his then landlord Brian Chen.
 Together, through their company Conquest Student Housing, they built and renovated properties around Campus, eventually becoming the largest provider of student housing at USC, and later at the University of California at Santa Barbara.
-Conquest became so dominant at USC that the University sued the company under the Sherman Antitrust Act for "monopolizing the student housing market around USC's University Park Campus".
+Conquest became so dominant at USC that the university sued the company under the Sherman Antitrust Act for "monopolizing the student housing market around USC's University Park Campus".

 The company was sold to a private equity firm and publicly traded REIT in summer 2008 for $205 million.
 After the sale, Smolinisky and Chen focused on public securities investment.

 Smolinisky and Chen are value investors, an investment paradigm that derives from the ideas on investment that Benjamin Graham and David Dodd began teaching at Columbia Business School in 1928, focusing on acquiring assets below their intrinsic value.
-Today, that movement is most closely associated with Berkshire Hathaway Chairman Warren E. Buffett and Vice Chairman Charlie T. Munger.
+Today, that movement is most closely associated with Berkshire Hathaway chairman Warren E. Buffett and his late vice chairman Charlie T. Munger.

-Smolinisky and Chen manage their own personal capital from Pacific Palisades, California with investments in commercial real estate, publicly traded securities, energy, capital equipment leasing and venture capital.
+Smolinisky and Chen manage their own personal capital from Los Angeles with investments in commercial real estate, publicly traded securities, energy, capital equipment leasing and venture capital.

 The Los Angeles Dodgers

-Smolinisky became an owner of the Los Angeles Dodgers and the team's home, Dodger Stadium, in 2019, joining partners Mark Walter, Earvin "Magic" Johnson, Peter Guber, Stan Kasten, Bobby Patton, Todd Boehly and Billie Jean King.
+Smolinisky became an owner of the Los Angeles Dodgers and the team's home, Dodger Stadium, in 2019, joining partners Mark Walter, Earvin "Magic" Johnson, Peter Guber, Bobby Patton, Todd Boehly and Billie Jean King.
 In the team's press release announcing his purchase, Smolinisky said "I'm a lifelong Dodger fan and to now be a part of their ownership group is an exciting opportunity and time for me and my family."

-In a Time magazine piece written by Smolinisky, he described his purchase as a way to honor his immigrant father's love of America and baseball.
+In a Time magazine piece written by Smolinisky, he described his poor immigrant father learning to speak English by listening to Vin Scully’s Dodger broadcast while he worked as a janitor.
+Smolinisky has said the purchase was to honor his immigrant father's love of America and baseball.

-In it's 2023 rankings, Sportico estimated the value of the Dodgers at $5.24 billion.
+In its 2025 rankings, Sportico estimated the value of the Dodgers at $7.73 billion.

 The Palisadian-Post

-In 2012, Smolinisky purchased the Palisadian-Post, a weekly subscription based newspaper that serves Pacific Palisades, California.
-The Palisadian-Post was founded in 1928 and has been published every Thursday since its founding.
-A 2013 front-page Los Angeles Times profile of Smolinisky quoted him as saying "Pacific Palisades is my favorite place on Earth, and the Palisadian-Post is my favorite newspaper.
-I have a moral obligation to make sure this newspaper is published every Thursday for as long as I live."
+In 2012, Smolinisky purchased the Palisadian-Post, a subscription based newspaper that serves Pacific Palisades, California.
+The Palisadian-Post was founded in 1928.
+A 2013 front-page Los Angeles Times profile of Smolinisky quoted him as saying "Pacific Palisades is my favorite place on Earth, and the Palisadian-Post is my favorite newspaper."
 Shortly after his purchase, Smolinisky shut down the printing business, replaced most of the staff, and sold the paper's longtime building due to the printing operation being outsourced.
-Some community members were upset with the abrupt changes.
-The paper currently has 17 staff members at headquarters in the Palisadian-Post building in the Palisades Village and 5,000 paid subscribers.
 A one-year subscription costs $79.